Federation of Goodnestone and Nonington CE Primary

 9 The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school

-The normal arrangements for the treatment of complaints at our federation are used for complaints about provision made for special educational needs.
-We encourage parents to discuss their concerns with class teacher, SENCO, Head of School or Executive Headteacher to resolve the issue before making the complaint formal to the Chair of the governing body.
+The normal arrangements for the treatment of complaints at Goodnestone and Nonington are used for complaints about provision made for special educational needs.
+We encourage parents to discuss their concerns with their class teacher, SENCO, Head of School or Executive Headteacher to resolve the issue before making the complaint formal to the Chair of the governing body.

 If the complaint is not resolved after it has been considered by the governing body, then a disagreement resolution service or mediation service can be contracted.
 If it remains unresolved after this, the complainant can appeal to the First–tier Tribunal (Special Educational Needs and Disability), if the case refers to disability discrimination, or to the Secretary of State for all other cases.